jcrecio/GravityPath/README.md

 # GravityPath
-XNA Game to drive a spaceship through an space packed out with planets following Netwon Gravity Equation for attraction.
+XNA Game to drive a spaceship(accelerometer) through an space packed out with planets following Netwon Gravity Equation for attraction.